knocklabs/javascript/examples/slack-kit-example/README.md

 The other set of values would typically be determined by your product's business logic, but you can hardcode these values for the time being.

 ### Setting up a Slack app

+You can either follow the setup steps outlined here, or use the official instruction in the [SlackKit docs](https://docs.knock.app/integrations/chat/slack-kit/setup).

 #### Create a new app